 A3D MAX can also be integrated with other engineering software from CADS or other suppliers.
 A3D MAX links with the CADS RC Design modules for RC beams, columns, bases and pile caps, through to CADS RC detailing and automatic bar scheduling with AutoCAD.
 A3D MAX also integrates with CADS Steel Design solutions, offering links to BS 5950 steel member and connection design, and to CADS Steelwork detailing and scheduling, popular with consulting engineers and steel fabricators.

 The latest update now allows the export of IFC files.
-Simply export your model as an IFC file to import into Revit and other IFC compatible software such as SCIA Engineer to benefit from their extended capabilities when creating drawings and reports.
+Simply export your model as an IFC file to import into Revit and other IFC compatible software to benefit from their extended capabilities when creating drawings and reports.
 The exported file could also be viewed on a tablet onsite or as a 3D pdf in Bluebeam.

 Every experienced user of engineering software will know that getting appropriate printed output from their application can be less than easy.
 This should not be a problem for CADS users because only the input data and calculations results required by the user are printed.